Authenticity and ethics: how to recognize a genuine indigenous product?

 Conclusion

-Authenticity and ethics are not secondary details: they are the foundations of responsible purchasing.
-By choosing genuinely local products, you participate in the transmission of living cultures and directly support the artisans who embody them.
+Authenticity and ethics are not secondary details: they are the foundations of respectful purchasing.
+By choosing truly Indigenous products, you participate in the transmission of living cultures and the direct support of the artisans who embody them.

-➡️ In our shop, each piece is carefully created by indigenous artisans and accompanied by explanations about its origin and meaning.
+➡️ On our store, each piece is carefully created by Indigenous artisans and accompanied by explanations of its provenance and meaning.